gaurav-nelson/github-action-markdown-link-check/README.md

 - `folder-path`: By default the `github-action-markdown-link-check` action checks for all markdown files in your repository.
 Use this option to limit checks to only specific folders.
+- `max-depth`: Specify how many levels deep you want to check in the directory structure.
+By default this is not set, using e.g. `1` will limit to top-level directory only or `folder-path` only, if set.

 #### Sample workflow with variables